fourTheorem/aws-enterprise-data-mesh-acceleration/WhatDataMesh.md

 3. **Reduced accuracy:** Business units are disconnected from the data consumers and the central data teams.
 As a result, they lack the incentive to provide meaningful, correct, and useful data.

 ## What are the benefits of Data Mesh?
-Over time, **a data platform architecture could result in frustrated data consumers, disconnected data producers, and an overloaded data management team.** Data Mesh architecture attempts to solve these challenges by empowering business units to have high autonomy and ownership of their data domain.
+Organisations have not got value from existing data platforms, such as enterprise data warehouses and data lakes.
+This has resulted in frustrated data consumers, disconnected data producers, and overloaded data management teams.
+Data Mesh architecture attempts to solve these challenges by empowering business units to have high autonomy and ownership of their data domain.
 The benefits of Data Mesh architecture include:
 - **Democratic data processing:** A Data Mesh transfers data control to domain experts who create meaningful data products within a decentralised governance framework.
 Data consumers also request access to the data products and seek approvals or changes directly from data owners.
 As a result, everyone gets faster access to relevant data, and faster access improves business agility.
 - **Increased flexibility:** Centralised data infrastructure is more complex and requires collaboration to maintain and modify.
 Instead, the Data Mesh reorganizes the technical implementation of the central system to the business domains.
 This removes central data pipelines and reduces operational bottlenecks and technical strains on the system.
 - **Cost efficiency:** Distributed data architecture moves away from batch processing, instead promoting real-time data streaming adoption.
 You improve visibility into resource allocation and storage costs, resulting in better budgeting and reduced costs.